sp4cerat/Planet-LOD/README.md

 **Summary**

-This is a simple example of how to render a planet with spherical LOD in less than 100 lines of c++ code.
-The algorithm renders the planet as cube with 6 sides.
-Each side is basically a quad which is being recursively subdivided (quad-tree) based on the center of detail.
+This is a simple tutorial of how to render planet using a triangle subdivision approach.
+The source is optimized for compactness and to make the algorithm easy to understand.
+The algorithm renders an icosahedron with 12 triangles, each of which is being sub-divided using a recursive function.

-If you want to use this code in a game, you will need to render an NxN triangle grid stored as VBO on the GPU in the render_quad function.
-Further, the vertex shader should be used to create a smooth transition between different levels of detail.
-This code is for education purpose and not intended to be directly used in a game / game engine!
+If you would render the planet in a game engine, you would have to render a triangle patch for NxN triangles with a VBO inside the draw_triangle function, rather than a single triangle with gl immediate mode.
+The center of detail is where the camera would be in the game.
+The camera in the demo is above for demonstration purpose.

 What the code is :